collective/collective.contentsections/README.rst

 The plone site is seen as a folder hierarchy that contains pages.
 A page is composed of sections.
 A section can contain elements of the same type.
 Folders, pages, sections and elements are all Dexterity content types.

+Images and files are seen as elements.
+Images are only available in images sections and as LeadImage.
+Files are only available in files sections.
+Links are sometimes seen as elements of the links section and sometimes as redirect pages.

 Features
 --------